-10.2 Draft fares should address fare disparities in cross border areas
+10.2 Fares should address fare disparities in cross border areas

 We found that disparities between the bus fares charged in NSW and those charged in neighbouring states is the most significant barrier to cross border travel.
 Our analysis shows that currently, some NSW bus fares are significantly higher than those in neighbouring states (see Appendix I).
 In addition, stakeholders generally identified fare disparity as the most significant barrier.
-For example, the Northern NSW Local Health District submitted that consistency in fares for cross border services was important to prevent confusion and make the decision to use public transport easier.90
+For example, the Northern NSW Local Health District submitted that consistency in fares for cross border services was important to prevent confusion and make the decision to use public transport easier.
+BusNSW also considered fares to be the biggest barrier to seamless travel in cross-border areas and noted that in the opinion of Albury/Wodonga operators, fares in the area should be restructured.

 We consider that addressing fare disparities is a high priority to facilitate improved travel services for border residents.
-We also consider that our draft set of maximum fares sufficiently addresses this issue, as it better aligns both the level and structure of NSW fares with those in neighbouring states (see Table 10.2).
+We also consider that our final decision on maximum fares sufficiently addresses this issue, as it better aligns both the level and structure of NSW fares with those in neighbouring states (see Table 10.2).